Prosecco Extra Dry

 100% Glera (already known as Prosecco).

-owned vineyards that are more than 30 years old.
-They are located in the hilly area of the Euganean Hills, in the town of Torreglia (location Luvigliano).
-Under organic conversion.
+organic farming.
+The vines are in the hilly area of the Regional Park of the Euganean Hills, in the town of Torreglia (location Luvigliano).

 clay soil, quite calcareous with a south-east exposure.

-soft pressing than the must is cooled, decanted and fermented at a controlled temperature (about 17°C).
-Second fermentation: in December the filtered wine is refermented in closed tanks to let pressure rise at 4 atmospheres.
+destemming and soft pressing of the grapes.
+Then the must is cooled, decanted and fermented at a controlled temperature (about 17°C).
+The second fermentation takes place in December, when the cleared wine is refermented in tanks after the addition of yeasts and sugars, so as to bring pressure at about 4 atmospheres.